ABC Music: FOUR FOUR

-Accolades
+Awards

 As of 2022, ABC Music releases have received 119 ARIA Music Awards in a wide range of categories, since the awards' inception in 1987.

 Music by Australian composers features prominently in the list winners, including Peter Sculthorpe, Richard Meale, Carl Vine and Ross Edwards.
 Australian orchestras have also dominated the awards, with the Sydney Symphony Orchestra featuring on four award winners.
 Soprano Yvonne Kenny and pianist Gerard Willems have both won the award twice.

 The label has enjoyed great success in recent years, including ARIA Chart Number One albums from Lee Kernaghan and Triple J's Like a Version.